ddiaz1126/Lightweight-WorkoutNLP/README.md

-functions.py — Core parsing, matching, and detail extraction functions example_prompts.txt — Sample workout prompt inputs for testing and development ExerciseLibrary.csv — Exercise library with names and aliases (~1000 entries) used for matching AppImages/ — Folder containing images demonstrating how the algorithm integrates with the iOS app README.md — This documentation file
+functions.py — Core parsing, matching, and detail extraction functions example_prompts.txt — Sample workout prompt inputs for testing and development ExerciseLibrary.csv — Exercise library with names and aliases (~1000 entries) used for matching README.md — This documentation file

 ## Notes